-Westmorland slate is a natural slate, a hundred times older than mankind and a material that has been quarried for over 400 years to create stunning and weathertight roof coverings.
+Westmorland Green Slate is a natural slate, a hundred times older than humankind and a material that has been quarried for over 400 years to create stunning and weathertight roof coverings.

-Westmorland Green slate provides an exquisite finish to any home, new or refurbished.
-It is quintessentially British and speaks permanence, consideration and quality.
-The perfect medium for creating fascinating and striking roofscapes of distinction.
+Westmorland Green Slate provides an exquisite finish to any home, new or refurbished.
+It is quintessentially British and speaks permanence, consideration and quality—the perfect medium for creating fascinating, striking roofscapes of distinction.
 The distinctive green colour is created from the metamorphosed volcanic ash of the Borrowdale Volcanic group of mountains in the heart of the Lake District.
 These deposits contain chlorides which impart a beautiful green colour.

-Patterns – are cut to fixed dimensions of length and width: the width never being less than half the length.
-Where a roof has a shallower pitch, larger sizes of pattered slates can be used.
+Patterns.
+These are cut to a fixed length and width, the width never less than half the length.
+Large, patterned slates can be used where a roof has a shallower pitch.

-Most size options are available in different thickness / selection grades – Bests, Strongs and Extra Strongs.
+Most size options are available in different thicknesses or selection grades – Bests, Strongs and Extra Strongs.